Basta't Kasama Kita

-The show also aired worldwide on ABS-CBN's The Filipino Channel and on a two-week delay on the International Channel (now defunct AZN-TV) in the United States.

-The TV series re-aired on the Pinoy Central TV in 2005–2006 and in 2010–2011, it re-aired on Kapamilya Channel.
-In 2013, it re-aired on Jeepney TV.
+This series is streaming online on Jeepney TV YouTube channel.

 Premise

 Princess Gonzales (Judy Ann Santos) is a young law graduate who signs up with the National Bureau of Investigation as a rookie agent.
 Her dedication to her work is fueled by a desire to find out what happened to her father, who disappeared several years before and presumed dead.
 Her performance later earns her an assignment with the NBI's EAGLES (Elite Agents of Government Against Lawless Elements of Society) squad, where she is paired up with veteran agent Ambet Katindig (Robin Padilla) as they handle tough missions.
 Although Princess and Ambet's work ethics clash over the course of the series, their bond develops into a relationship by the end.